errata-ai/vale/fixtures/styles/demo/test.md

 MHS has a hospital employee relations improvement program.
 MHS has a program to improve relations among employees.

 NASA continues to work on the International Space Station astronaut living-quarters module development project.
 NASA is still developing the module that will provide living quarters for the astronauts aboard the International Space Station.

+This is a sentence (i.e. when X > 0), we can compute stuff.
+It's 11 am!
+Just wait until it's 12 p.m.!